dmads98/School-Shootings-Analysis-in-R/project/project.md

 More information on the description of these variables can be found under the codebook in the `data` folder.

+In addition, we will also be looking at whether our data is in line with a study (Vossekuil et al., 2002) that analyzed 37 school shooting which identified attackers as all male, 95% current student of the school, 81% single attackers and that 76% of attackers used one weapon with 61% (of all attackers) using handguns.
+As researchers claim that most firearms in school shootings were acquired from a family member (Vossekuil et al., 2002; Levin & Madfis, 2009), this analysis will also explore whether such findings apply to the data we have.

+### In Line with Previous Literature?

+    ## # A tibble: 3 x 4
+    ##   gender_shooter1 gender_shooter2     n percentage
+    ##   <chr>           <chr>           <int>      <dbl>
+    ## 1 f               <NA>               10       4.50
+    ## 2 m               m                   5       2.25
+    ## 3 m               <NA>              207      93.2

+    ## # A tibble: 33 x 2
+    ##    shooter_relationship1                    n
+    ##    <chr>                                <int>
+    ##  1 boyfriend of student                     1
+    ##  2 brother of student                       1
+    ##  3 dating mother of student                 1
+    ##  4 ex-boyfriend of student                  1
+    ##  5 father of football player                1
+    ##  6 father of student                        1
+    ##  7 fired teacher                            1
+    ##  8 former boyfriend of student              1
+    ##  9 former boyfriend of student's mother     1
+    ## 10 former student                           7
+    ## # … with 23 more rows

+Unlike the analysis presented in the study of Vossekuil et al. (2002) that indicated all attackers as male, our data shows that 4.5% of the first shooter were female, although there were no second shooters that were female.
+Out of 222 observations where enough information was given about the shooters, only 5 shootings had 2 shooters involved–which is only 2.25%, leaving 97.75% of the attacks as being committed by single attackers.
+This is a much bigger number compared to the 81% Vossekuil et al. reported in their study.

 ### Mutation of Variables

 We begin by manipulating some of our variables in order to make them